 Injured workers should attend their scheduled permanent partial disability exam whether or not additional treatment may be needed.
 Failing to attend a PPD exam when additional medical treatment is necessary may result in a loss of benefits.

 The Importance of PPD Rating Exams

-States use PPD rating exams to determine the amount of monetary compensation a worker will receive for permanent injuries or impairments caused by work-related injuries and/or occupational diseases.
+PPD payments are paid to injured workers who sustain permanent injuries or impairments, but are still able to perform work in some capacity.
+Nevada uses PPD rating exams to determine the amount of monetary compensation a worker will receive for permanent injuries or impairments caused by work-related injuries and/or occupational diseases.
 Whether it’s a new claim or reopen a claim, a worker must comply with all PPD exam requirements to receive benefits.
 In Nevada, PPD ratings must be established by a licensed physician or chiropractor on a list that’s controlled by the Nevada Division of Industrial Relations (DIR).
 The exam must indicate that a worker is in “stable and ratable” condition, meaning that he/she has reached maximum medical improvement, and that his/her injury or disease is medically stable.
 If a worker disagrees with a PPD evaluation, he/she may request a second evaluation from another physician on the DIR’s rotating physician list.